Chris Duarte Has Been Sensational And The Warriors And Others Passed On Him

-Big Mistake: Steph Curry And The Golden State Warriors Look Great, But Imagine If They Drafted This Player
+Big Mistake: The Golden State Warriors And Steph Curry Look Like Contenders, But Imagine If They Had Drafted This Player

 Chris Duarte fell to the 13th pick in the 2021 NBA Draft.